aoool/real-self-driving-car-using-ros/README.md

 [`data_preparer.py`](utils/data_preparer.py) script.
-It is a quite sophisticated script that is capable of performing horizontal image flipping, image scaling, adjustment of brightness and contrast, image resizing, dataset balancing, that is, making number of samples of red, yellow, and green lights equal to a specified value while creating triple of that for samples without traffic lights, random picking of the specified number of samples, and conversion of image annotations (bounding boxes) to several different label formats, such as a format used in the [Bosh Small Traffic Lights Dataset](https://hci.iwr.uni-heidelberg.de/node/6132), a format produced by [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) tool, a format required by the [keras-yolo3](https://github.com/qqwweee/keras-yolo3), a format of labels of the
+It is a quite sophisticated script that is capable of performing horizontal image flipping, image scaling, adjustment of brightness and contrast, image resizing, dataset balancing, that is, making number of samples of red, yellow, and green lights equal to a specified value while creating triple that for samples without traffic lights, random picking of the specified number of samples, and conversion of image annotations (bounding boxes) to several different label formats, such as a format used in the [Bosh Small Traffic Lights Dataset](https://hci.iwr.uni-heidelberg.de/node/6132), a format produced by [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) tool, a format required by [keras-yolo3](https://github.com/qqwweee/keras-yolo3), a format used in the
 [Vatsal Srivastava's Traffic Lights Dataset](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/view?usp=sharing).
-The `data_preparer.py --help` command produces a help-message that presents the comprehensive instructions on how to use the script.
-We strongly recommend to read it before feeding your data to the script.
+The `data_preparer.py --help` command produces a help-message that presents comprehensive instructions on how to use the script.
+We strongly recommend reading it before feeding your data to the script.
 ```
 usage: data_preparer.py [-h] --dataset
                         {bosch_small_traffic_lights,vatsal_srivastava_traffic_lights,yolo_mark}